anoma/nspec/docs/arch/node/types/engine.juvix.md

 - a specific configuration, which contains the engine name (unique across the system), node ID, and engine-specific configuration,
-- a declaration of its own [[Engine Environment|execution context]], that is, the specific local state, the mailbox cluster, the acquaintances, and the timers,
+- a declaration of its own [[Engine Environment|execution context]], that is, the engine-specific local state, the mailbox cluster, the acquaintances, and the timers,
 - as well as a specific [[Engine Behaviour|behaviour]].

 ```juvix